rakudo/rakudo/NOMMAP.markdown

 ## Finish up parametric roles
 Many things are working, some are not...
 * Composition of submethods
-* Generically typed variables (also for the ::T case in rules)
+* Generically typed variables (also for the ::T case in roles)
 * Mentions of role arguments in the role body in a non-declarative context
 * role R1[::T] does R2[T] { ... }